 * Many IT employees are on flex time.

 If you arrive at 7 and leave at 5, the only thing the boss sees is you leaving at 5.
 If you arrive at 10AM and stay till 8 PM, you’re a hard worker, and you’re the last car in the lot.
 The boss has no idea who got in when, because often, the boss gets in after the lot is already full.
+Find out at Labor Law Compliance Center about your compliance in the industry.

 * IT workloads are heavy